vega/vega-lite-tutorials/sdss2019/README.md

 Please install Jupyter Lab, Vega-datasets and Altair.

 ```
-pip install -U altair==2.4.1 vega_datasets jupyterlab
+pip install -U altair vega_datasets jupyterlab==1.0.0a5
 ```

-Note that Altair 3.0 works better with Jupyter Lab 1, which is currently in a pre-release stage, so you may want to use Altair 2.4.1 for now.
+Note that Altair 3.0 works better with Jupyter Lab 1, which is currently in a pre-release stage.